 If porcelain tiles are chipped, the clay underneath will show.
 Chipping will also make the tiles less resistant to heat and may lead to further chipping.

-Because of their durability and hardness, installing porcelain tiles doesn't tend to be an easy DIY project.
-The porcelain tiles must be cut with a diamond saw.
-For that reason, professional installation is suggested.
+Because of their durability and hardness, installing porcelain tiles is a slightly more DIY project than installing ceramic tiles, primarily because porcelain tiles are a little harder to cut.
+For that reason, professional installation might be warranted.
 If porcelain tiles are damaged, they're also more difficult to repair.